jankazil/Arotake/README.md

 ####  Functions

+  - `plot_locations_conus`: Creates a map of observation locations over the contiguous U.S. in Lambert Conformal projection.

+  - `plot_evaluation_time_series`: Loads one or more Arotake model-vs-observation NetCDF dataset files, generates time series plots, and saves them as PNGs.

+  - `plot_evaluation_pdf`: Loads one or more Arotake model-vs-observation NetCDF dataset files, computes kernel-density estimates (Gaussian KDE) of the probability density, generates probability density plots, and saves them as PNGs.

   - `plot_df_timeseries`: Plots one figure per statistic by overlaying multiple DataFrames and saves PNG files with consistent naming conventions.
-  - `plot_locations_conus`: Creates a map of observation locations over the contiguous U.S. in Lambert Conformal projection.

 ## Development